Bumthang Cultural Trek with Ura Festival

 |Day 14||Thimphu to Airport and SEE OFF|

-Bumthang Cultural Trek in Bhutan
+Bumthang Cultural Trek with Ura Festival

 From hiking Taktshang to visiting the Mebartsho (burning lake) in Bumthang.
-From climbing low elevations to going through a few days climbing to encompassing towns, finding far off monastic caves, and adapting the body to the rise.
+From climbing low elevations to going through a few days climbing to encompassing towns, finding far-off monastic caves, and adapting the body to the rise.
 This cultural Bhutan Trek gives more emphasis on the religious and cultural sites as its main theme.

 Though it is a short trek, the Bumthang Cultural Trek is demanding because it involves a climb to Phephe La which is as high as 3360 m which makes Trekking in Bhutan exotic and memorable.